RMLio/rmlmapper-java/README.md

 This overrides the dynamic loading.
 An example of how you can use Preload a custom function can be found at [./src/test/java/be/ugent/rml/readme/ReadmeFunctionTest.java](https://github.com/RMLio/rmlmapper-java/blob/master/src/test/java/be/ugent/rml/readme/ReadmeFunctionTest.java)

+#### Adding as dependency

+This is most interesting if you use RMLMapper as a library in your own project.
+Just add the dependency to the function library you want to use in your project.

+You can also add a function library as a Maven dependency in `pom.xml` or RMLMapper.
+You'll have to rebuild RMLMapper to use it.

 ### Generating metadata